 Yes.
 Sunday school classes begin at 9:15 a.m. each Sunday morning.
 Classes are available for children and adults.
 If you are a visitor, please go to the Fellowship Hall in the basement and someone will provide assistance in helping you choose a class.

-From noon to one o'clock each Wednesday in the sanctuary, a Service of Blessings and Soaking Prayer is offered to the community.
+From noon to one o'clock each Tuesday in the sanctuary, a Service of Blessings and Soaking Prayer is offered to the community.
 This hour-long wordless service where people can quietly come and go, provides an opportunity for worshipers to sit in God's presence.
-Christian instrumental music is played and prayer ministers move through the sanctuary offering personal silent prayers of blessing "over" each participant.
+Christian instrumental music is played and prayer ministers move through the sanctuary offering personal silent prayers of blessing for each participant.